kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 ## Implementation History
 - 2019-10-02: Initial KEP
+- 2019-10-15: Minor changes

 ## Alternatives

 **Start deprecation process for `localhost/<path>`.** The new `ConfigMapSeccompProfile` will better support custom profiles.
-Starting the deprecation process would signal to users what the end goal is.
+Starting the deprecation process would signal users what the end goal is.
 However, this can be started once the new approach GA's.

 **Downstream seccomp support awareness.** Validation could be added to assert whether the Seccomp Profile could be applied by the downstream dependencies on a _per- node_ basis, and lead to a list of available profiles for each node.
 This would benefit clusters with heterogeneus nodes.
 It would also benefit the usage of the current `localhost/<path>` profile, which an administrator has no way to tell which nodes have them and which ones don't.